The Geometry of Statistical Data and Information: A Large Deviation Perspective: Conclusion

 The presentation of our methods is limited to a discrete $\Omega$ space, and with the language of Polish spaces from large deviation theory and real analysis, our insights can easily extend to continuous spaces like $\reals^n$.
 Instead of focusing on the differential geometry topics of tangent spaces, affine connections, geodesics, and the Riemannian curvature, we focus on justifying the use of the Hessian of the rate function (also called the Fisher information matrix) as an appropriate metric in Sec. \ref{subsection:contraction}.
-The notion of dually flat connections in information geometry naturally arises due to our data manifold possessing a global chart in both empirical frequency and energy coordinates.
+The notion of dually flat connections in information geometry naturally arises because our data manifold possesses a global chart in both empirical frequency and energy coordinates.
 Our treatment pivots from the space of a statistical model in IG to a space of statistical measurements.
-In engineering and applied mathematics that deals with data and quantitative measurements, numerals are empirically given {\em a priori}, which suggests a natural chart, at least locally, for any geometric modeling of statistical data.
+In engineering and applied mathematics, which deal with data and quantitative measurements, numerals are empirically given {\em a priori}, suggesting a natural chart, at least locally, for any geometric modeling of statistical data.
 The analytical definition of convexity then follows.
 Furthermore, a proper Riemannian metric should not be based on the local Euclidean space and Lebesgue measure of the numerals but account for statistical uncertainties within the data encoded in entropy functions.